sharetribe/flex-docs/src/docs/howto-migrations/migrating-from-outside-sharetribe/index.md

 Location is an Intermediary-specific type specified as a 2-tuple of latitude and longitude.
 Both latitude and longitude are 32 bit floats.
-The `location` attribute is used in the FTW template to provide listing location coordinates through either Mapbox or Google maps.
+The `location` attribute is used in the Sharetribe Web Template to provide listing location coordinates through either Mapbox or Google maps.

 If your source data has addresses specified, and you would like to use them to determine coordinate information, you can use a 3rd party